 As a full-stack firmware solution, Nerves was able to take a great deal of work off our hands, from firmware updates to packaging the application code.

-The self-service beer kiosk is just one idea for an IoT product that can revolutionize its industry.
+The self-service beer kiosk is just one idea for an IoT product that can transform its industry.
 In this section, we’ll discuss a few more ingenious IoT use cases.

 Very recently partnered with Koller Products to build the world’s first Internet-connected desktop aquarium.
 Using a mobile app, pet fish owners can remotely check the tank’s temperature, adjust the color of the aquarium lights, change the daily lighting schedule, and more.

-Building the Smart Tank for Koller required Very to unify its knowledge of hardware, firmware, and software to bring the product to life.
-Thanks to a series of sprints and daily meetings at the project’s outset, Koller and Very could easily build a clear product roadmap.
+To build the Smart Tank for Koller, the team at Very had to unify their knowledge of hardware, firmware, and software.
+Koller and Very conducted a series of sprints and daily meetings at the beginning of the project.
+This helped them develop a strong product roadmap.
 Very’s developers used their talents in C++, React Native, and iOS/Android development to deliver a mobile app that met the client’s needs, desires, and objectives.

-For example, IIoT devices facilitate the use of digital twins by making it easier to collect and curate information about a device’s current status and performance.
+For example, IIoT devices facilitate the use of digital twin technology.
+They do this by making it easier to collect and curate information about a device’s current status and performance.

 GE’s Predix platform has been used to deploy nearly 1 million digital twins for everything from jet engines to power turbines.
-With 24 sensors tracking thousands of parameters on each engine, companies can build intricate virtual models of an individual engine in order to predict its behavior and schedule preventive maintenance.
+With 24 sensors tracking thousands of parameters on each engine, companies can build intricate virtual replicas of a single engine.
+This makes it easier to predict its behavior and schedule preventive maintenance.

 IIoT devices also help improve workers’ efficiency, safety, and productivity by monitoring their behavior while on the job.
-For example, Australian construction firm Laing O’Rourke has introduced IoT smart helmets that monitor employees’ body temperature and heart rate, as well as weather conditions, in order to alert them when they’re at risk of heatstroke.
+For example, Australian construction firm Laing O’Rourke has introduced IoT smart helmets.
+The helmets monitor body temperature, heart rate, and weather conditions to alert employees when they’re at risk of heatstroke.

-IoT products can improve the lives of not only your employees, but also your customers as well.
-By gathering data from a variety of smart devices, you can provide an excellent, transformative customer experience.
+IoT products can improve the lives of not only your employees, but your customers as well.
+By gathering data from a variety of smart devices, you can provide an excellent real-world experience.

-Personalization is one area where businesses stand to gain from deploying IoT devices.
-For example, regular customers at a local café might receive a text from the “smart” coffee machine asking if they’d like their usual order ready for them tomorrow morning.
+Businesses can deploy IoT devices to create personalized options for customers.
+For example, regular customers at a local café might receive a text from the “smart” coffee machine.
+The coffee machine asks if they’d like their usual order ready for them tomorrow morning.

 Consumer IoT products promise to remove much of the tedium of daily life.
-Smart refrigerators and pet food dispensers might contain sensors that automatically reorder your favorite brands when you’re running low.
-Meanwhile, smart cars can detect potential part failures before they actually occur, and then contact a mechanic to set up a service appointment.
+Smart fridges and pet food dispensers might contain sensors that automatically reorder your favorite brands when you’re running low.
+Meanwhile, smart cars can detect potential part failures before they actually occur.
+Then, they can contact a mechanic to set up a service appointment.

 The world of IoT development holds enormous promise for companies that are willing to take risks and get wet.
-With the current rate of failure for IoT projects, however, selecting the right partner is a make-or-break moment for your IoT vision.
+But with IoT products failing left and right, it’s crucial to select the right partner for your vision.

 If you’re ready to jump into IoT development, our team of knowledgeable, experienced developers can help.
 We can handle every aspect of your IoT project, from design and prototyping to engineering and programming.
-To learn more about what we have to offer, check out our IoT application development page, or get in touch for a consultation.
+Learn more about IoT application development here, or get in touch for a consultation.